sreekar30/Anxiety-and-depression-prediction-chatbot/README.md

 - An information section about anxiety and depression
 - A facts text carousel
 - One embedded Tableau dashboard (combined anxiety/depression view)
-- A chatbot section that calls your Hugging Face FastAPI endpoint
+- A chatbot section that calls your Hugging Face FastAPI endpoint.

 ## Getting started